 In September 2018, the GBL was awarded a Save America’s Treasures grant to rehabilitate and rehouse about 2.8 million artifacts from Angel Mounds over the next 3 years.
 These grants are administered by the National Park Service in partnership with the Institute of Museum and Library Services.

 The “Curating Angel” project will allow us to provide safe, long-term preservation of the artifacts and associated documentation from archaeological work at Angel Mounds and make these collections more accessible for research and education.
-Keep checking back for up-to-date information as we officially launch the project in January 2019!
+Keep checking back for up-to-date information as we officially launched the project in January 2019!

 Fast Facts about Angel Mounds: